burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. The compiler emits the final binary code for the target Instruction Set Architecture (ISA).
 (Example: Microsoft Visual C compiler does that.)

-2. Compiler emits the program text written in Assembly.
+2. The compiler emits the program text written in Assembly.
 But in fact, the process of producing the final binary code is under the responsibility of the Assembler Program.
-You can obtain such assembly source from preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.
+You can obtain such assembly source from a preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.

-3. With the coming [LLVM](https://llvm.org/) project there is an intermediate layer between High-Level Language (such as C++) and ASM for the target device (described by ISA).
+3. With the coming [LLVM](https://llvm.org/) project, there is an intermediate layer between High-Level Language (such as C++) and ASM for the target device (described by ISA).
 This layer is called Intermediate Representation (IR).
-And contains three stages of conversion:
+It contains three stages of conversion:

     * At the *first stage* the input preprocessed code is converted into a pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) producing files with extensions `*.ll`.
 You can obtain unoptimized LLVM-IR code in [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S emit-llvm -o -`.